Helping Children & Parents in Alberta

 A thorough assessment often entails:

-Does my child need a psychoeducational assessment?
+Does my child need an ADHD assessment?

 - If your child consistently studies hard but the marks don’t reflect his/her effort